brewerwall/unitz/README.md

 #### Standard Reference Method (SRM)

-Calculates the Standard Reference Method (SRM) of a beer based on the weight of grain, color of grain, and volume of water.
+Standard Reference Method (SRM) is the final color of a beer based on the weight of grain, color of grain, and volume of water.

 ```php
 Beer::standardReferenceMethod(Weight $weight, Color $color, Volume $volume)